kws/global-network-network/docs/README.md

 into PyCharm and install the dependencies you need.

 [Creating your first model](./creating-your-first-model/README.md) - What are models and how do we create them.

+[Displaying your data](./displaying-your-data/README.md) - How to query your model data and display it on a page